On predictive inference for intractable models via approximate Bayesian computation: Using ABC samplers for predictive inference

 \subsection{On forming the discrepancy for predictive ABC inference}

 A common choice for the discrepancy is the weighted Euclidean distance between the summary statistics.
-Its weights are based on the variability of the summary statistic which is estimated using pilot simulations (or adjusted adaptively as in~\citet{Prangle2017}).
+Its weights are often based on the variability of the summary statistic which is estimated using pilot simulations (or adjusted adaptively as in~\citet{Prangle2017}).
 However, such an approach may be unsuitable for \ABCP{}.
 For example, consider the Markov model of Example \ref{ex:markovmodel} where the summary statistic $\bary_{\teta}$ is informative for the model parameter $c$ and the statistic $y_n$, the last observation, is informative for prediction.
 We formed a discrepancy $\Delta(\sss_y,\sss_z)=(\bary_{\teta}-\barz_{\teta})^2/\Var(\barz_{\teta}) + (y_n-z_n)^2/\Var(z_n)$ where the variances were estimated via pilot simulations.
-We then observed that this common approach resulted in too low weight for the summary $y_n$ and consequently noticeable ABC error in the prediction.
+We then observed that this common approach lead to too low weight for the statistic $y_n$ due to its fairly high variability (see Section \ref{subsubsec:abcpcomp}) and consequently noticeable ABC error in the prediction.
 This also happened when e.g.~robust measures of variability were used and in the more realistic case of the continuous-time Markov model of Section \ref{subsec:lv}.
 This difficulty can be alleviated by manual readjustment but this is a cumbersome and opaque procedure in practice.

-We consider an approach based on multiple discrepancies (See Section \ref{subsec:abc}) which allows to partially resolve the aforementioned difficulty in some ABC prediction situations.
+The use of multiple discrepancies (see Section \ref{subsec:abc}) can be helpful for appropriately weighting the summary statistics in some ABC prediction situations.
 Suppose that a meaningful partition of the summary statistic exists so that $\sss(y)=(\bar{\sss}(y),\tl{\sss}(y))$ where $\bar{\sss}(y)$ denotes those statistics that are deemed informative for the parameter $\theta$, and $\tl{\sss}(y)$ those that are deemed informative for prediction (and ideally also interpretable).
 In our Markov example these would be $\bar{\sss}(y)=\bary_{\teta}$ and $\tl{\sss}(y)=y_n$.
-Then consider the kernel
+Then one could use the kernel